 The American Association of Professional Landmen has information on the landman industry, good articles and courses on the basics of locating and leasing minerals, and the code of ethics landmen are supposed to follow.

-One of the best sources of information for lease rates are the forums on this website.
-A detailed listing of oil and gas prices can be found here through Plains All American.
-The standards for damage payments for lease and surface damages as provided by the University of Texas is the UT Damage Schedule.
+One of the best sources of information for lease rates are the forums on the Mineral Rights Forum.
+Comparables on lease and sale offers can also be found at www..
+A detailed listing of oil and gas prices can be found through Plains All American.
+In West Texas, the standard for damage payments for lease and surface damages is found in the University of Texas’ UT Damage Schedule.

 An explanation of how to understand division orders and royalty percentages can be found here.